Also known as:

 Colour Adult:

 P. c. caeruliceps: Both adults mostly green in colour; blue forecrown; brown hindcrown washed with blue; nuchal collar blue; white ear coverts; dusky brown breast with grey/off white scalloping; red bend of wing.
-Bill grey/black.
+Beak grey/black.
 Eye ring bare and dull grey.
 Eye brown.

 Colour Juvenile: